Delridge Deli Mart owner paid a price when defending her store against a shoplifter

 A year after her husband’s death, she started Yoshio’s Teriyaki, in the same mini-mall where the deli is.
 She called it that because it was a man’s Japanese name.

-She didn’t know anything about cooking teriyaki, but in the close-knit Seattle Korean community, she was got help setting up her business.
+She didn’t know anything about cooking teriyaki, but in the close-knit Seattle Korean community, she got help setting up her business.
 She hired a cook.

 Kim printed up a menu at Costco and took the flyers with her wherever she went.